kkirstan/Quality-of-Life-vs.-Working-Hours-in-the-U.S./README.md

 # Project-1
-Hello this is the **Project 1 Challenge** homework that corresponds to the 7th unit of the _Data Analisis bootcamp course_, on this homework we were assign to form a team and do some Data Anlysis about a common subject of interest then do a presentation in class with our own conclusions.
+Hello, this is the **Project 1 Challenge** homework that corresponds to the 7th unit of the Data Analysis bootcamp course.
+On this homework, we were assign to form a team and do some Data Anlysis about a common subject of interest then do a presentation in class with our own conclusions.

 Some of the project/presentation requirements we have to cover are: